alexellis/ghost-on-docker/README.md

 ### Getting started

-You can pull the ARMv7 image (for PI2/3) straight from the Docker Hub `docker pull alexellis2/ghost-on-arm:armv7` or build it yourself using the Dockerfiles as listed.
+You can pull the ARMv7 image (for PI2/3) straight from the Docker Hub `docker pull alexellis2/ghost-on-arm:armv7`.
+The image for your PC, laptop or cloud host is - `alexellis2/ghost-on-docker:latest`.

+To get the latest and greatest versions you can build your own image using the Dockerfile provided.
+If you'd like to help maintain or test new versions please do so through pull requests.

 > Please support the project by giving it a **Star**.